puppe1990/MacSweep/README.md

-# 🧹 MacSweep - The Ultimate macOS File Cleanup Wizard
+# 🧹 MacSweep - The Ultimate File Cleanup Wizard

-A powerful and intelligent command-line utility for finding and cleaning unnecessary files on macOS systems.
-MacSweep transforms your cluttered Mac into a clean, organized workspace with its smart detection algorithms and safe cleanup operations.
+A powerful and intelligent command-line utility for finding and cleaning unnecessary files.
+Originally built for macOS, MacSweep now includes experimental support for Linux and Windows.

 ## ✨ Features